 First of all, P. Allen Smith – for those of you who don’t watch PBS or network morning shows or haven’t seen his books or merchandise in stores – is a garden designer who blurs the lines between outdoor gardening and indoor living.
-He is masterful at what he does, and I have been watching him for years.

 P. Allen Smith is also very sustainability-minded, which is why I like him even more.
 A recent feature on his TV program was building a sustainable and green cottage for under $150,000.